mackoo13/popsicle/docs/implementation/dimensionality_reduction.md

     1. selected_features = []
-    2. for each of the top 5 features: calculate kNN score if we added this feature to selected_features
+    2. for each of the top 5 features: calculate kNN score if we add this feature
     3. let best_feature be the one potentially giving highest score
     4. if score(selected_features + best_feature) > score(selected_features):
           selected_features.append(best_feature)